5 Restaurant Marketing Trends That Will Define 2026

 AR

-From Delivery App Dependency to Direct Orders: A 90-Day Playbook
+Delivery Apps to Direct Orders: A 90-Day Playbook

 You can't quit delivery apps overnight.
 Here's the realistic strategy restaurants use to shift orders without losing revenue.